isaacbernat/presentations/optimise/final.md

 ... just looking at time.
 Maybe some corner case fails and goes unnoticed.

 #### Hard to know the effects of each specific one.
-Maybe one actually makes the code slower, but when put together is not noticeable.
+Maybe one change actually makes the code slower, but when put together the slowdown is concealed.

-#### Knowing cache sizes to avoid misses (e.g. by accessing matrixes in bocks) can have a big impact on performance.
+#### Knowing cache sizes to avoid misses (e.g. by accessing matrixes in blocks) can have a big impact on performance.
 On a higher level, handling slow resources (e.g. disk IO, HTTP requests) asyncronously (if possible).
 This can go **undetected if only measuring CPU time** too.

 #### Good enough is good enough.